kohl-carmen/HNN-AEF/README.md

 *	<span>**R_Ipsi**</span> contains data collected over the right hemisphere in response to stimuli presented on the right side (ipsilateral)
 ***
 ## HNN_Parameters
-The ‘HNN_Parameters’ directory contains one .param file per model.
+The ‘HNN_Parameters’ directory contains one .param file per for each simulation that generated a figure in the paper.
 Each file contains all parameters required for a simulation in the Human Neocortical Neurosolver (HNN) software.
 *	<span>**L_Contra**</span> contains parameters for the simulation of MEG_Data/L_Contra (see Manuscript Figure 3a-c & 5)
 *	<span>**L_Ipsi**</span> contains parameters for the simulation of MEG_Data/L_Ipsi (see Manuscript Figure 5)
 *	<span>**R_Contra**</span> contains parameters for the simulation of MEG_Data/R_Contra (see Manuscript Figure 3d-f &5)